 If you fill these with candy, it might block the “glow” a bit.
 It is better to hunt for the unfilled glowing eggs and offer prizes instead.
 This is a great way to bypass the candy.
 I recommend doing prizes for the most eggs found or even money prizes.
 It is amazing how excited my kids will get to win prizes like packs of sugarless gum, fuzzy socks, matchbox cars, $1 bills or even quarters!
-These Beanie Boos animals were a big hit with the kids last year and these Peek a Boos device holders would be a great prize for tweens.
+These Beanie Boos animals were a big hit with the kids last year.
+These mini squishmallows would also be a great prize!

-If you are looking for ideas to fill those Easter baskets, check out our Easter Basket filler ideas for kids of all ages.
+If you are looking for ideas to fill those Easter baskets, check out our Easter Basket filler ideas for kids of all ages and adults!

 Those glow in the dark eggs are just so cool.
 I live in Canada,and haven,t seen those glow sticks anywhere.
 Where did you get them?